Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 One of the fundamental reasons why the House has considered the Bill, and why Opposition parties in both Houses have indicated that they consider it appropriate to fast-track it, is that we are not amending an existing piece

-that that happened.
+think that that happened.
 We needed to act swiftly, and, legitimately, to use the special fast-track procedure.
 Part of the reason for concertina-ing the House's usual precautionary procedures was that we were making no change whatsoever.
-The point is
+The

 John Whittingdale: Is it the Government's intention to accept the other amendment that has been tabled to the Digital Economy Bill, which would remove the exemption for sport and music videos?